Meghan Markle’s Nude Scene From ‘Suits’ Draws New Interest After Engagement, Could Bring Royal Headache

 Around the same time, Kensington Palace took the unusual step of releasing a public statement calling on people to stop harassing Markle online.

 “[Harry’s] girlfriend, Meghan Markle, has been subject to a wave of abuse and harassment,” the statement read (via the Mirror).

-“Some of this has been very public – the smear on the front page of a national newspaper; the racial undertones of comment pieces; and the outright sexism and racism of social media trolls and web article comments.
+“Some of this has been very public – the smear on the front page of a national newspaper; the racial undertones of comment pieces; and the outright sexism and racism of social media trolls and web article comments.”

 The story of Meghan Markle: Photo album celebrates the making of a VERY modern princess https://t.co/OYnD8zcMvp